 - Biomass Electric Power Generation

 - Geothermal Electric Power Generation

 - Hydroelectric Power Generation

 - Solar Electric Power Generation

 - Wind Offshore Electric Power Generation

 - Wind Onshore Electric Power Generation

-- Wave and tidal (are not done by ING yet)
+- Wave and tidal

 Boundaries

 This data is obtained from Vortex where the industry is classified as above mentioned categories.
 The industry codes used to filter the data are based on the NAICS industry codes of the organization and the figures reported are based on the Outsnadings as of year-end.
 Internal Controls